AdobeDocs/create-embed-sdk/src/pages/index.md

 <AccordionItem header="How much time does it take to integrate the Embed SDK?" isChevronIcon  position="right" iconColor="#1473E6">

-Development time varies, however we have seen  small teams finish integrations in a week.
+Development time varies, but we have seen  small teams finish integrations in a week.

 </AccordionItem>